The Harley School: Community service

 All students at The Harley School participate in community service.
 Headed by faculty member Sybil Prince, the hospice program allows students the opportunity to offer palliative care both locally and as far away as Belize and India.
 Harley is also home to the Horizons program, a six-week summer enrichment program for urban children of limited financial means in grades 1–8.
 Initiated in 1995 with 24 students, the Horizons program has grown to an enrollment of 107 in 2008.

 Traditions

 The Harley School maintains many traditions, such as its annual Candlelight Pan-Religious ceremony, and May Day, when school is dismissed early to allow students to interact outdoors.
 Other important traditions include the Halloween Parade, the Holiday Feast, the Scottish Exchange program, Lower School Pageant, the 2nd grade overnight, and the acorn ceremony.
 Most recently, the student body with assistance from the White Key Club, has spearheaded a campaign to begin building houses for Habitat for Humanity.

 Student clubs and organizations

 The school has a considerable number of clubs, especially in the Upper School.
-Prominent clubs include: Swing club, Environmental Club, Forensics Team, Robotics Team, Ski Club, Student Council, Commons Student Council, Diversity Round Table, MOGII (the school's LGBTQIA+ club), Ultimate Frisbee, and Wolf Pack.
+Students are able to freely propose the formation of new clubs.
+Prominent clubs include: Key Club, Math Team, Ski Club, Student Council, FJBLGB and SOCA.